sydvb/sbernal_SQ_W9/README.md

-# Week 9 Example 3 — Higher or Lower
+# Week 9 Sidequest — Higher or Lower | Sydney Bernal

-## What This Example Demonstrates
+## What This Code Demonstrates

-> **Note for students:** This section is included in example files only to help you study.
-Do not include it in your Side Quest submissions.

 This example introduces a Higher or Lower card guessing game across 3 JSON-driven levels.
 A card is shown face up — guess whether the next card in the shuffled deck is higher or lower.
 Reach the target score to advance.
 Guess wrong and it's game over.

-**This example has no debug panel — adding one is your side quest task.**

 - **Three JSON levels** — same `loadJSON()` pattern as Example 2; all three files loaded in `preload()` and stored by number in `levelData`
 - **`loadLevel(num)`** — reads the JSON for that level, shuffles the deck with Fisher-Yates, positions the buttons, and resets per-level tracking; same pattern as Example 2